-Friends of Tanner Springs collaborates with Portland Parks and Recreation to maintain and enhance the park for plants, wildlife and people.
+Friends of Tanner Springs collaborates with Portland Parks and Recreation to maintain and enhance the park for plants, wildlife, and people.
 Less than 10% of this habitat remains in the Willamette Valley.
 Every bit we restore helps preserve area wildlife.

 If you’re not a gardener, you can still help support the park and nature restoration more generally.
 Come to the park and take photographs.
-Become a community scientist who is aware of what is going on in the environment–by joining our pollinator or pond monitoring team.
+Become a community scientist aware of what is going on in the environment–by joining our pollinator or pond monitoring team.
 Engage in environmental education with school groups.
 But, please do become more involved.

 Print volunteer forms and mail in to: